Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Venous Malformation (VM)

-Many patients with extensive abnormal veins have a low-grade hematologic condition called “localized intravascular coagulopathy” (LIC) which can be determined by measuring increased D-dimers in the blood.
+Many patients with extensive abnormal veins have a low-grade hematologic condition called “localized intravascular coagulopathy” (LIC), this can be determined by measuring increased D-dimers in the blood.
 Stagnant blood in the dilated veins may clot and trigger a generalized bleeding disorder called “disseminated intravascular coagulopathy” (DIC).

 Overgrowth

-Enlargement of the limb can be minimal to grotesque.
-Overgrowth in length is typical; however, in some patients the affected limb is shorter than normal.
+Enlargement of the limb can be minimal to extremely distorted.
+Overgrowth in length often occurs; however, in some patients the affected limb is shorter than normal.
 Frequently there is enlargement of the opposite foot.

 • < Previous section